MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-nurture-components.md

 Import an initial set of assessment questions to get started using the [Maker Assessment](nurture-components.md#maker-assessment) app.
 You can add your own questions or customize the existing ones using the admin app for this solution.

+### Turn on flow

+Turn on the flow:

+- Add Maker Assessment Starter Data

-Run the **Add Maker Assessment Starter Data** once to add starter data for the Maker Assessment apps: categories, questions, and answers.
+Run the **Add Maker Assessment Starter Data** flow once to add starter data for the Maker Assessment apps: categories, questions, and answers.

 ### Share apps with admins and makers